THE EARLY YEARS

 But this was not a reprieve.
 The guards were Christians who despised Jews.
 After he received some brandy and some cursory medical treatment at a local inn, Vrba was taken to a prison cell at a local police station for questioning.
 His troubles were just beginning.

-The morning after his arrest, Rudi Vrba was taken to a barbed wire compound in nearby Nováky where Vrba, to his horror, he found himself to be the youngest of several hundred men marooned inside precisely the kind of “resettlement camp” he had been hoping to avoid.
+The morning after his arrest, Rudi Vrba was taken to a barbed wire compound in nearby Nováky where Vrba, to his horror, found himself to be the youngest of several hundred men marooned inside precisely the kind of “resettlement camp” he had been hoping to avoid.
 The men were only allowed to go outside to visit the latrine, always in the company of an armed guard.
 Most of the inmates were dejected, fearing deportation to Poland, except for those in a portion of the camp reserved for a local work detail.
 Bribery was required to get transferred into this much-preferred ‘safe’ area.

 Novaky Labour Camp